dario-vega/demo-lab-baggage/Instructions.md

 ## Step 14.
 Execute the API and Streaming tests

-guidelines are provided in  reamdme
+guidelines are provided in the  reamdme